Home |

 Serious Depression is often treated with drugs designed to increase the levels of the levels of neurotransmitters in the brain, especially serotonin.
 Selective serotonin reuptake inhibitors (SSRIs) such as citalopram, fluoxetine and paroxetine are quite common.
 Such drugs help to elevate the mood of the patient but they are merely treating the SYMPTOMS.
 They do not address the root CAUSE and they will not CURE the condition.

 Ultimately the real world causes of the Depression must be addressed if a permanent cure is to be hoped for.
 Sadly, most GPs see everything in terms of pill prescription and make a living out of treating symptoms rather than looking for a cure.
-If you want a real cure you'll just have to find it yourself!
+If you want a real cure follow my 3 steps listed above!

 No doubt your GP and shrink will tell you that I am trivialising the complex and difficult world of depression and that expert neurobiologists and psychiatric researchers with doctorates and professorships know a lot more than I do...
 But I have cured it!
 They haven't!
 Most of them have probably never been seriously depressed with suicidal tendencies.
 What understanding do they really have?